-A "meeting" also occurs when a quorum of members of the Advisory Committee participate in a "serial meeting," wherein the members engage in a series of discussions (either directly, through personal intermediaries, or through technological devices such as texting or e-mail) for the purpose of developing a concurrence as to action to be taken.
-For instance, for a five-member board, a meeting occurs when Member A separately communicates with Members B and C in order to obtain concurrence.
+A "meeting" also occurs when a quorum of members of the Advisory Committee participate in a "serial meeting," wherein the members engage in a series of discussions (either directly, through personal intermediaries, or through technological devices such as texting or email) for the purpose of developing a concurrence as to action to be taken.
+For instance, for a five-member committee, a meeting occurs when Member A separately communicates with Members B and C in order to obtain concurrence.
 Such "meetings" are subject to the Brown Act, including the notice and agenda requirements discussed below.

 3. Notice Required: The Zone of Benefit Committees are advisory bodies to the Board of Supervisors for their zones.
-Advisory Bodies should set regular meeting time(s) through by-laws or other official actions.
+Advisory Committees should set regular meeting times pursuant to the Bylaws found in Section 4 of this Manual.
 No further regular hearing notice to the general public is required by law.
 Agendas for each meeting must be posted at least 72 hours before that regular meeting in a location freely accessible to members of the public.
 At the time the agenda is posted or upon distribution to the members of the Advisory Committee, whichever comes first, the Advisory Committee must mail the agenda to any person who has made a written request for receive the agenda by mail.
 Such a request is only valid for the calendar year in which it was made and must be renewed the following year.

 4. Agendas and Committee Actions: The law requires each committee to prepare an agenda for each meeting.
-The agenda must have a brief general description [generally not to exceed twenty words] of each item of business to be transacted or discussed at the meeting.
+The agenda must have a brief general description, generally not to exceed twenty words, of each item of business to be transacted or discussed at the meeting.
 Anyone in the Zone may place an item on the agenda for a particular meeting.
-This includes road improvements/maintenance to be or being performed, etc. The committees may not take any action on a non-agendized item unless one of the three situations exists:
+This includes road improvements/maintenance to be or being performed, etc.